Pilot Projects

 Winterbeek

 The Winterbeek, part of the Demer basin, is strongly contaminated with metals and chlorides, through years of industrial discharges.
-A NARMENA pilot project will be carried out in the Scherpenheuvel-Zichem subarea of the Winterbeek.
+A NARMENA pilot project will be carried out in the area of Scherpenheuvel-Zichem.
 Here we foresee a free water surface constructed wetland.

 Due to alternating dry and wet conditions and the transition from nutrient-poor to nutrient-rich environments, the Winterbeek valley is home to a wide variety of biotopes, each with their typical fauna and flora.
 The valley is therefore of exceptional importance to nature conservation and biodiversity in Flanders.
 Large parts of the valley have been designated as a nature reserve and are protected at European level under the Habitats Directive.
 It is therefore not surprising that this authentic streamscape attracts many hikers and nature enthusiasts.
 Agricultural and residential areas are limited in the valley.
 Local farmers have largely adapted their farming activities to the wet characteristics of the area.